sogaiu/janet-glossary/README.md

     between threads.
 XXX: limits of the sorts of things that can be transferred is not so clear.

+* closure - XXX: roughly, code + chain of environments
+  XXX: possibly has useful content: https://www.lua.org/pil/6.1.html

+  > We call it an external local variable, or an upvalue.

+  > Simply put, a closure is a function plus all it needs to access
+  > its upvalues correctly.

 * dictionary type - a Janet struct or table

 * environment - XXX